 In the Spring of 2010 Bryan was the alto soloist in J.S.
 Bach's Mass in G Major in Reading, which also featured renowned soprano Julianne Baird.
 The Reading Eagle called his duet with Ms. Baird "particularly memorable", praising his "otherworldly voice [which] complemented hers so well."

-Bryan's operatic roles include the title role in Handel's Giulio Cesare in Egitto, the Sorceress in Purcell's Dido and Aeneas, and Orfeo in Gluck's Orfeo ed Euridice.
+Bryan's operatic roles include the title role in Handel's Giulio Cesare in Egitto, the Sorceress in Purcell's Dido and Aeneas, Orfeo in Gluck's Orfeo ed Euridice, and the title role in Bizet's Carmen.
 Musical Theatre roles include Mary Sunshine in Kander and Ebb’s Chicago: The Musical and Jesus in Lloyd Webber and Rice’s Jesus Christ Superstar.

 Bryan is enrolled in the Equity Membership Candidate Program (EMC) through the Actor’s Equity Association.
 He earned his Doctorate of Musical Arts in Voice Performance and Pedagogy at Temple University.
 His Doctoral Monograph, titled A Survey of the Current State of Contemporary Commercial Music (CCM) Vocal Pedagogy Training at the Graduate Level, focuses on the need for the inclusion of contemporary and musical theatre techniques in graduate level voice pedagogy programs.
-He currently serves as Visiting Assistant Professor at the Ira Brind School of Theater Arts and the University of the Arts, Philadelphia, PA.
+He currently serves as Assistant Professor of Musical Theatre Voice at the Boston Conservatory at Berklee in Boston, MA.